franleplant/nosleepjavascript-blog/content/blog/gatbsy-typescript/index.md

 declare module "*.svg"
 ```

-And then you should import this file from your `gatsby-browser.js` which
+And then you should import this file in your `gatsby-browser.js` which
 is the main entry point of the browser application:

 ```javascript:title=gatsby-browser.js